bearded dragon flipping over

 If your bearded dragon’s exhibiting symptoms like flipping onto its back, it might be dealing with an inner ear infection.
 This condition can be concerning, but recognizing the symptoms early can help you seek the right treatment quickly.
 Besides the distressing sight of your pet flipping onto its back or side and wriggling, there are other tell-tale signs you should be aware of.

-• Open mouth breathing: a sign of distress that can indicate your bearded dragon is struggling to breathe normally due to discomfort or imbalance caused by the infection.
+• Open mouth breathing: a sign of distress that can indicate your bearded dragon struggles to breathe normally due to discomfort or imbalance caused by the infection.

 • Head shaking and coughing: These behaviors suggest your pet is trying to alleviate discomfort or dislodge something that isn’t there, a common reaction to the disorientation caused by an inner ear issue.